tfausak/tfausak.github.io/_posts/2011-10-27-be-productive-use-screen.md

 hardware, but the only thing I know about my development instance is that it gives me a shell prompt.

-Growing up, my dad introduced me to Linux.
-But not in the usual client-server fashion.
-I frequently used Linux, but it was always sitting in front of the machine, directly connected with a keyboard.
+Growing up, my dad introduced me to Linux, but not in the usual client-server fashion.
+I frequently used Linux, sitting directly in front of the machine, connected with a keyboard.
 More often than not, I set up a GUI so I could see more than 80 columns and 24 rows.

 By the time I got to high school, I was better acquainted with the client-server model.
 I routinely connected to servers to start or